romana/romana.github.io/faq/faq.md

 #### 3. Does Romana work with OpenStack?

 Yes.
 Romana works with cloud orchestration systems like OpenStack to launch VM and container endpoints.
-Romana integrates with OpenStack through an Modular Layer 2 device driver and an interface to its new IPAM API.
+Romana integrates with OpenStack through a Modular Layer 2 device driver and an interface to its new IPAM API.

 See current [Roadmap](/roadmap/) for details.